Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The Touchdown TM Sovereign is a White Dot pen; the Snorkel Sovereign is not.
 Their caps are otherwise identical.

-In 1947, Sheaffer switched its pen production from celluloid (Radite) to an injection-moldable cellulosic plastic called Radite II; for more information on Radite II, see Radite (definition 2) in the Glossopedia.
+In 1947, Sheaffer switched its pen production from celluloid (Radite) to Forticel, an injection-moldable cellulosic plastic that Sheaffer called Radite II.
+Among other problems, this material had an unfortunate tendency to shrink; see Forticel and Radite (definition 2) in the Glossopedia.
 The company offered its pens in the dark and relatively sedate “primary” colors of black, Burgundy, Burnt Umber Brown, Evergreen Green, and Persian Blue, as shown in the table below.

 But although the table represents the known catalogued colors, it remains impossible to prove that any given pen model was never made in colors other than those catalogued.
 The Pastel Blue Touchdown TM Sentinel shown here (engraved with the name MARTHA) is proof that Sheaffer did indeed produce these pens in at least one uncatalogued color.